 Note: This Appendix is not a part of the Indian Accounting Standard.
-The purpose of this Appendix is only to bring out the differences, if any, between Indian Accounting Standard (Ind AS) 20 and the corresponding International Accounting Standard (IAS) 20, Accounting for Government Grants and Disclosure of Government Assistance
+The purpose of this Appendix is only to bring out the major differences, if any, between Indian Accounting Standard (Ind AS) 20 and the corresponding International Accounting Standard (IAS) 20, Accounting for Government Grants and Disclosure of Government Assistance, and SIC 10 Government Assistance- No Specific Relation to Operating Activities, issued by the International Accounting Standards Board.

-Comparison with IAS 20, Accounting for Government Grants and Disclosure of Government Assistance
+Comparison with IAS 20, Accounting for Government Grants and Disclosure of Government Assistance and SIC 10

-- 1. IAS 20 gives an option to measure non-monetary government grants either at their fair value or at nominal value.
-Ind AS 20 requires measurement of such grants only at their fair value.
-Thus, the option to measure these grants at nominal value is not available under Ind AS 20. - 2.
-IAS 20 gives an option to present the grants related to assets, including non-monetary grants at fair value in the balance sheet either by setting up the grant as deferred income or by deducting the grant in arriving at the carrying amount of the asset.
-Ind AS 20 requires presentation of such grants in balance sheet only by setting up the grant as deferred income.
-Thus, the option to present such grants by deduction of the grant in arriving at the carrying amount of the asset is not available under Ind AS 20.
-As a consequence thereof paragraph 32 has been modified and the following paragraphs of IAS 20 which are with reference to the options for presentation of grants related to assets have been deleted in Ind AS 20.
-In order to maintain consistency with paragraph numbers of IAS 20, the paragraph numbers are retained in Ind AS 20: - (i) Paragraph 25 - (ii) Paragraph 27 - (iii) Paragraph 33 - 3.
-Requirements regarding presentation of grants related to income in the separate income statement, where separate income statement is presented under paragraph 29A of IAS 20 have been deleted.
+- 1 Omitted. - 2 Omitted - 3 Requirements regarding presentation of grants related to income in the separate income statement, where separate income statement is presented under paragraph 29A of IAS 20 have been deleted.
 This change is consequential to the removal of option regarding two statement approach in Ind AS 1.
 Ind AS 1 requires that the components of profit or loss and components of other comprehensive income shall be presented as a part of the statement of profit and loss.
-However, paragraph number 29A has been retained in Ind AS 20 to maintain consistency with paragraph numbers of IAS 20. - 4.
-Different terminology is used in this standard, e.g., the term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss' is used instead of 'Statement of comprehensive income'.

-5. Paragraph number 37 appear as 'Deleted 'in IAS 20.
-In order to maintain consistency with paragraph numbers of IAS 20, the paragraph number is retained in Ind AS 20.
+However, paragraph number 29A has been retained in Ind AS 20 to maintain consistency with paragraph numbers of IAS 20. - 4 Different terminology is used in this standard, eg, the term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss' is used instead of 'Statement of comprehensive income'. - 5 Paragraph number 37 appear as 'Deleted' in IAS 20.
+In order to maintain consistency with paragraph numbers of IAS 20, the paragraph number is retained in Ind AS 20. - 6 Paragraph 40 of IAS 20 related to transitional provisions has not been included in Ind AS 20 since transitional provisions considered relevant have been included in Ind AS 101, First Time Adoption of Indian Accounting Standards.

+&lt;sup>11 Omitted vide Notification No. G.S.R.
+903(E) dated 20th September, 2018.

+&lt;sup>13 Inserted vide Notification No. G.S.R.
+903(E) dated 20th September, 2018.

+7 Paragraphs 41-48 of Effective date of IAS 20 have not been included in Ind AS 20 since these are not relevant in Indian context.

+ibid